Navaladi2019/kubernetesRefresher/3_deployment/cmd.md

 deployment strategy
-    -Recreate (destroy all and create new instance)
+    - Recreate (destroy all and create new instance)
     - ROLLING UPDATE    (DEFAULT DEPLOYMENT STRATEGY)